vanilla/htmlawed/src/htmLawed/htmLawed_README.txt

   *Attributes that accept multiple values*: If an attribute is 'accesskey', 'class', 'itemtype' or 'rel', which can have multiple, space-separated values, or 'srcset', which can have multiple, comma-separated values, htmLawed will parse the attribute value for such multiple values and will individually test each of them.

   *Note*: To deny an attribute for all elements for which it is legal, '$config["deny_attribute"]' (see section:- #3.4) can be used instead of '$spec'.
 Also, attributes can be allowed element-specifically through '$spec' while being denied globally through '$config["deny_attribute"]'.
 The 'hook_tag' parameter (section:- #3.4.9) can also be possibly used to implement a functionality like that achieved using '$spec' functionality.

+  *Note*: Attributes' specifications for an element may be set through multiple rules.
+In case of conflict, the attribute specification in the first rule will get precedence.

   '$spec' can also be used to permit custom, non-standard attributes as well as custom rules for standard attributes.
 Thus, the following value of '$spec' will permit the custom uses of the standard 'rel' attribute in 'input' (not permitted as per standards) and of a non-standard attribute, 'vFlag', in 'img'.